 Yes, the State’s plan meets the minimum value standard.
 This means that it’s designed to pay at least 60 percent of the total cost of medical services.

 Yes.
-Coverage is considered affordable if the employee's cost for employee-only coverage does not exceed 9.5 percent of an employee's household income.
-The health coverage provided by the State with the full employer contribution meets this standard.
+Coverage is considered affordable if the employee’s cost for employee-only coverage does not exceed 9.56 percent of an employee's household income.
+The full employer contribution health coverage provided by the State meets this standard.

-No, you will not receive a form for stand-alone dental coverage.
+No. There is no requirement to report on stand-alone dental coverage so you will not receive a form for dental coverage.

 Yes.
-As required by law, your Form 1095-C will include SSNs.
-We will truncate the SSN (meaning the first five numbers will be displayed as an asterisk) on the form we send to you.
+As required by law, your 1095-C will include SSNs.
+SSNs on the form you receive will be truncated (meaning the first five numbers will be displayed as an asterisk).
 By law, we are required to send the IRS a copy of your form that displays the full SSN for both you and any other individual included on your coverage.

 Yes, there are three versions: